mrunge/blog/content/2014/horizon-mid-cycle.rst

 of a dashboard, like the now well known OpenStack Dashboard, which is widely known under the name Horizon.

-Other projects could use, Horizon's framework as well.
+However, the Horizon framework is generic and could be used by other projects outside of OpenStack.
+It is useful to build a dashboard based on RESTful services.
 There is a blueprint described on launchpad, to `separate horizon from openstack dashboard`_.
 To enable this feature, JavaScript libraries need to become separate as well.